stuntrally/stuntrally3/docs/VehicleModeling.md

 	<Tag name="CarDesc_OT">This is the slowest car.
 Very old and a bit creepy truck.
 Can drive only on flat tracks and with turtle speed.</Tag>
 ```

-### in textures/ subdir
+### textures subdir

 3S_body00_red.png - Main body texture.
 It has to be colored in saturated red, because it will change depending on car paint chosen in game.
 Can just be whole red texture at start of car creation.

+Old, *not used*:
 3S_body00_add.png - Old version cars used this to add detail to red texture.
 Can be full transparent at start.
-Old, not: 3S_body00_brake.png - Same as add but with rear brakes lit.
-The texture add is replaced to brake when car brake is on.
+3S_body00_brake.png - Same as add but with rear brakes lit.
+The texture add was replaced to brake when car brake is on.

 3S_interior.png - interior texture (with various car parts mapped too) possibly with 3S_interior_normal.jpg.
 3S_glass.png - the transparent glass texture (usually small)